PDFs. Long documents. Websites and articles.

 It'll answer questions.
 It'll summarize.
 It'll create new simplified resources based on the original source.

-And as of September 2024, it'll create podcast-style interviews you can listen to that summarize the texts. 🤯
+And as of August 2025, it'll create podcast-style interviews you can INTERACT WITH and video summaries to watch. 🤯

 NotebookLM can be a fantastic lesson planning assistant for teachers.